jhnnsnk/nest-desktop/online-services/ebrains.rst

    #.
 Click on :bdg:`Launch online` button.

    #.
-Login with EBRAINS account.
+Login with your EBRAINS account.